Annex-Engineering/Carabiner-Docs/README.md

 ## Features
 All variants of Carabiner share the following main features:
 - 16-pin input/output via MicroFit connector
-- Voltage for partcooling-fan / hotend-fan selectable between hotend voltage & 1 alternative voltage
 - Chamber thermistor
 - USB support
 - 48V on your heater, hotend-fan and part-cooling fan (if your mainboard allows for it!)

+Most variants of the Carabiner also have the following feature:
+- Selectable Voltage for partcooling-fan / hotend-fan between the hotend voltage & 1 alternative voltage

 ## Warnings